Home » Albums » 1989 » Songs on 1989 » New Romantics

 Live Performances

-During the closing night of “The Eras Tour” on December 8, 2024, in Vancouver, Taylor picked “New Romantics” as one of the surprise songs and paired it with “A Place In This World” (2006).
-Introducing the last ever acoustic section of the historic tour, she said: “Because we had so long to prepare for the end of this tour, I was trying to think about what songs really encapsulate how I feel about tonight.”
+During the final night of “The Eras Tour” on December 8, 2024, in Vancouver, Taylor selected “New Romantics” as one of the evening’s surprise songs, pairing it with her early track “A Place in This World” (2006).
+Introducing the last-ever acoustic set of the historic tour, she reflected on the significance of the moment, telling the audience: “Because we had so long to prepare for the end of this tour, I was trying to think about what songs really encapsulate how I feel about tonight.”

 Critical Reception

-Rob Sheffield of Rolling Stone ranked “New Romantics” as the second best song of 2014, writing: “I have no idea why she left a song this urgent and glittery and perfect off her album…but geniuses are weird.”
-In his 2019 ranking of Taylor’s songs, Sheffield ranked it the second best song of her career, labeling it as a “work of genius, exceeding even the wildest hopes any fan could have dreamed”.
-Rolling Stone also placed “New Romantics” at No. 58 among “The 100 Best Songs of the 2010s”.
-Critic Brittany Spanos described it as “the type of relieving dance floor soul purge that the best pop can be”.
-Retrospective reviews from The Guardian‘s Alexis Petridis, NME‘s Hannah Mylrae and Paste‘s Jane Song commented that the song should have made the final cut of 1989‘s standard edition.
+Rob Sheffield of Rolling Stone ranked “New Romantics” as the second-best song of 2014, writing: “I have no idea why she left a song this urgent and glittery and perfect off her album…but geniuses are weird.”
+In a 2019 career-spanning ranking, Sheffield again placed the track at No. 2, calling it “a work of genius, exceeding even the wildest hopes any fan could have dreamed.”
+Rolling Stone also included “New Romantics” at No. 58 on its list of “The 100 Best Songs of the 2010s,” with critic Brittany Spanos praising it as “the type of relieving dance floor soul purge that the best pop can be.”

 Commercial Performance